How will the Taliban takeover impact militancy in Kashmir? | DW | 09.09.2021

 "The Taliban takeover will not only impact Kashmir, the whole of South Asia will be affected," Shesh Paul Vaid, the former director general of Jammu and Kashmir Police, told DW.

-Vaid argues that terror organizations like Lashkar-e-Taiba (LeT) have helped the Taliban in taking control of Afghanistan.
-But he says it remains to be seen whether the Taliban will help them in return.
+Vaid argued that organizations like Lashkar-e-Taiba (LeT) have helped the Taliban in taking control of Afghanistan.
+But he said it remains to be seen whether the Taliban will help them in return.

-"The first thing the Taliban did after taking over was that they released all terrorists from prisons including those from the "Islamic State" (IS), LeT and Jaish-e-Mohammed (JeM) … Pakistan's ISI could use its influence on the Taliban and shift its training camps in Pakistan-administered Kashmir to areas in Afghanistan," he said.
+"The first thing the Taliban did after taking over was that they released all terrorists from prisons including those from the 'Islamic State' (IS), LeT and Jaish-e-Mohammed (JeM) … Pakistan's ISI could use its influence on the Taliban and shift its training camps in Pakistan-administered Kashmir to areas in Afghanistan," he said, referring to Pakistan's intelligence service.

-Victoria Schofield, an author and historian, assesses the situation differently.
+Victoria Schofield, an author and historian, has assessed the situation differently.
 She called the Taliban's takeover of Afghanistan a "national movement."

 "It's essentially an Afghan movement and the Kashmiri situation has a momentum of its own which is different," Schofield, who has researched the Kashmir conflict over the last 35 years, told DW.